ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-4.md

 ```

 Okay that's more like what I was expecting.
-It looks like our `errorf` function is working correctly and it it seems that
+It looks like our `errorf` function is working correctly and it seems that we
-we have fixed a bug.
+have fixed a bug.
 Sweet!

 The updated source code with `errorf` and the `parse_section` bug-fix can be